 This is a training opportunity for admitted graduate students at the University of Washington, who would like to study demography with the Center for Studies in Demography & Ecology and the Max Planck Institute for Demographic Research (MPIDR) in Rostock, Germany.
 The two-year program offers students the opportunity to To develop creative research in demography and a global presence as population scientist.
 Students receive mentorship from faculty and the opportunity to receive a certificate for training from the Max Planck School of Population, Health, and Data Science.
+For additional information, see the Max Planck-UW Training Initiative

-NOTE a change in July 2022 removed restrictions around counting credits towards both a graduate certificate and a graduate degree.
+&lt;sup>1 NOTE a change in July 2022 removed restrictions around counting credits towards both a graduate certificate and a graduate degree.